Gorodets, Nizhny Novgorod Oblast: History

-The town was founded in 1152 by Prince Yury Dolgoruky (also the founder of Moscow) as a large fortress on the Volga River, the first Russian fortress in today's Nizhny Novgorod Oblast.
+The town is said to have been founded in 1152 by Prince Yury Dolgoruky (also the founder of Moscow) as a large fortress on the Volga River, the first Russian fortress in today's Nizhny Novgorod Oblast.The guess that Gorodets Volzhsky was founded in 1152 by Yuri Dolgoruky was put forward in 1864 by the Nizhny Novgorod local historian I. S. Tikhonravov.
+According to Tikhonravov, when Izyaslav of Kiev burned Gorodets on the Dnieper, which belonged to Yuri, he decided to go to the Suzdal region; "Approaching the Kitezh Mountains, now Panov, where the current Gorodets is located, Prince Yuri was delighted with the beauty of this area, and most importantly, by the fact that this area reminded him of the Dnieper Gorodets, and he landed here with his retinue, as the chronicler says, on September 6, 1152."
+The date "September 6" is not found in the sources.
+However, the year 1152 was entrenched in the Nizhny Novgorod (Gorky) literature, both of the pre-revolutionary and Soviet periods..
+The first mention of Gorodets in the chronicles dates to 1172.
+In the 1920s and 1930s, this date was essentially the only one among Nizhny Novgorod local historians.
 It was a starting point for numerous campaigns of the princes of Vladimir and Suzdal against Volga Bulgaria.
 In 1216, Yury II of Vladimir was dethroned by his brother and exiled here.
 In 1239, the town was burned to the ground by Batu Khan's army.
 Folk tradition identifies Gorodets with Little Kitezh, a legendary town destroyed by the Mongols.

 In 1263, Alexander Nevsky died in Gorodets on his way back to Novgorod from the Golden Horde.
 His son, Andrey, made the town his chief residence.
 A famous medieval icon-painter, Prokhor, was born there.
 In the mid-14th century, the town was overshadowed by the neighboring Nizhny Novgorod but continued as the third largest town of the Principality of Nizhny Novgorod-Suzdal until 1408, when Edigu razed it to the ground.

 For two following centuries the town was known as Gorodets Pustoy (i. e., "Gorodets the Empty").
 Some chronicles state that its entire population moved slightly downstream and resettled at Salt-on-Gorodets (today's Balakhna).
 By the 19th century, Gorodets was revived as a prosperous village settled by Old Believer merchants and reputed for its decorative handicrafts, such as wood carving and painting.
 In 1875, the Nizhny Novgorod writer A. S. Gatsisky described Gorodets as a major center of trade in grain and wooden kitchenware.

 In 1922, Gorodets becomes a town again, as well the administrative center of Gorodetsky Uyezd (later, Gorodetsky District).
 Between 1948 and 1959, the dam of Gorky Hydroelectric Station (now Nizhny Novgorod Hydroelectric Station) was built a few kilometers upstream from Gorodets, and along with the station a new industrial town, Zavolzhye, was built on the right side of the Volga.

 In the past, the town was also sometimes referred to as Gorodets-Radilov (Городе́ц-Ради́лов), or simply Radilov.